-That night, Leonard’s name echoed across the waters of Anzio Bay.
+That night in January 1944, Leonard’s name had echoed across the waters of Anzio Bay.
 It echoed through the minds of the men that served with him.
 It echoed through the hearts of his sons, his wife, and his parents that loved him.
 It echoed through the farm fields and cities in which he lived, trained, and worked.
 It echoed through the classrooms and hallways of the schools in which he learned, grew, and gained tremendous respect.
-It echoed through the trees of a rustic summer camp nestled in the shadow of Mount Monadnock.
+It echoed through the marble monuments of Italy and the trees of a rustic summer camp nestled in Southern New Hampshire.
 It finally echoed through a wooden lodge by the waters of Takodah Lake and was cast into bronze and captured for all time to see.

 His name had traveled around the world and back again.
-And while we lost the solider, we will never forget the man.
+And while we lost the soldier, we will never forget the man.